messente/messente-api-ruby/docs/DeliveryReportApi.md

 omnimessage_id = 'omnimessage_id_example' # String | UUID of the Omnimessage to for which the delivery report is to be retrieved

 begin
-  #Retrieves the delivery report for the Omnimessage.
+  #Retrieves the delivery report for the Omnimessage
   result = api_instance.retrieve_delivery_report(omnimessage_id)
   p result
 rescue MessenteApi::ApiError => e